aws-amplify/amplify-js/docs/media/quick_start.md

 You can access your AWS Mobile Hub Console anytime to monitor or modify your AWS backend services.
 Simply type following command in your project root directory:

 ```
-$ awsmobile console
+$ amplify console
 ```

 ## Start Monitoring Your App Analytics

-To see app analytics data, run `awsmobile console`, choose Analytics in the upper right of the AWS Mobile Hub console, and then Analytics again in the upper left of the [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/home/).
+To see app analytics data, run `amplify console`, choose Analytics in the upper right of the AWS Mobile Hub console, and then Analytics again in the upper left of the [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/home/).

 ![Pinpoint Console]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/images/pinpoint_dashboard.png)